 It’s as if they’re turned inside out.
 Instead of self-esteem, they have other esteem, based upon what others think and feel.
 Instead of meeting their own needs, they meet the needs of others, and instead of responding to their own thoughts and feelings, they react to those of others.
 Hence, they have to control others to feel okay, but that just makes matters worse.
 It’s a haywire system that leads to conflict and pain and makes emotional intimacy difficult.
-(Also see my blog about symptoms of codependency.)
+(Learn more about symptoms of codependency.)

 Some people criticize the codependency movement and say that it’s created more loneliness.
 They argue that relationships are nurturing and that we’re naturally meant to be dependent.
 I couldn’t agree more, but the point is that codependent relationships are not only painful, but are sometimes destructive.
 Codependents have problems receiving the good stuff that relationships can potentially offer.
 Many choose partners who are unhealthy.

-Codependency for Dummies explains the differences between codependent and healthy interdependent relationships, between healthy care-giving and codependent caretaking, and understanding the boundaries between responsibility for yourself and responsibility to others, something that eludes codependents.
+Codependency for Dummies explains the differences between codependency in relationships and healthy interdependent relationships, between healthy caregiving and codependent caretaking, and understanding the boundaries between responsibility for yourself and responsibility to others, something that eludes codependents.